Raw Feeding Guidelines

 - 10% edible bone,

 - 5% liver,

 - Meats are high in phosphorus, whilst bones are high in calcium.
 When the meat is fed 80% and bone at 10%, you have pretty much the exact ratios of calcium required by a dog: whole prey, fish, eggs, and tripe help to complete a balanced ratio.

-- Organ meats should not exceed 10% of the diet overall, and 5% of that should be liver.
+- Organ meats should not exceed 10% of the husky’s diet, and 5% of that should be liver.
 Feed the liver once a week and try to find an organic free-range fed source whenever possible.

 - Freeze pork and salmon 2 weeks before feeding – this will kill parasites in the meat.

 - Feed trachea, trim, poultry feet as they are an excellent natural source of chondroitin and glucosamine that help build and support healthy joints in your dog.

 - Always feed only raw bones as cooked bones will splinter and pierce the stomach or the intestines.

 - Always be on the safe side and supervise all bone chewing activities in case you have to intervene.

 Should you add supplements to a husky raw diet?
 This is a much-debated subject.
 It stands to reason that if done correctly, raw diets shouldn’t need supplementation.
 The calories, vitamins and minerals are coming from whole food sources (the best kind).
 Other experts argue that there are so many variables in dogs, that it’s not possible to gauge how much nutrition is being absorbed accurately.
 Still, then the same could be said for kibble, where less nutrition will be absorbed.